'The Essential Sports Spread Betting Website'

 A shrewd punter at Sporting Index brought Zidane Goal Minutes before the England v France game at 11 for £50 per point.
 Meaning any goal that Zidane scored he would get 1pt for every minute of the goal time.

-Unless you were on Mars, you would know that Zidane scored 2 goals - both in the 90th minute = 180 points.
+Unless you were on Mars that day, you would know that Zidane scored 2 goals - both in the 90th minute = 180 points.

 So, in the 89th minute the punter was 11x £50 down = £550.
 Three minutes later he had 180 points in the bank!!